What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Introduction

 \section{Introduction}

 The proliferation of highly realistic synthesised speech has necessitated robust countermeasures, and yet the detection landscape remains an ongoing adversarial cycle~\cite{kamel2025survey, li2024audio, zhang2025audio}.
 Attackers increasingly employ post-processing transformations, such as replay attacks, resulting in signals that are significantly harder to detect~\cite{muller2025replay}.
-In response, modern audio spoofing evaluations have decisively shifted toward real-world variability, as seen in recent challenges~\cite{wang2024asvspoof5} and comprehensive benchmarking platforms like DF Arena~\cite{dowerah2026speech}.
+In response, modern audio spoofing evaluations have shifted toward real-world variability, as seen in recent challenges~\cite{wang2024asvspoof5} and comprehensive benchmarking platforms like DF-Arena~\cite{dowerah2026speech}.
 As the field moves beyond simple binary detection towards the attribution of specific sources of spoofed audio~\cite{stan2025tada, mishra2026towards}, it often relies on an implicit assumption: that ``authentic" audio remains a single, pristine distribution.
-High-fidelity media production relies heavily on signal processing chains, including modern speech enhancement and restoration~\cite{nakata2025sidon}.
-Moreover, stylistic modifications like voice quality conversion to a creaky or breathy phonation -- while sometimes used adversarially to defeat acoustic fingerprinting~\cite{ozer2026self} -- can also be legitimately used to enhance paralinguistic expression~\cite{tsvetanova2017multimodal, zimman2017transgender}.
+This assumption becomes especially fragile for partially processed audio, where an utterance may contain both untouched speech and locally modified regions.